XRPLF/xrpl.js/README.md

 `ripple-lib` connects to the Ripple network via the WebSocket protocol and runs in Node.js as well as in the browser.

 This file contains installation and quickstart instructions.

-For the full documentation see:
+For additional documentation see:

 1. [The `ripple-lib` Guides](docs/REFERENCE.md)
 2. [The `ripple-lib` API Reference](docs/REFERENCE.md)
-3. Additional documentation resources can be found at:
+3. The Ripple Wiki:
   + https://ripple.com/wiki/Ripple_JavaScript_library
   + https://ripple.com/wiki
   + https://ripple.com